What is the UN General Assembly? Everything you need to know about UNGA 2023.

 What is UNGA?

-The 78th UN General Assembly will officially open on Tuesday, September 5, 2023.
-High-Level Week, when the biggest meetings take place, will run from September 18 to 26, 2023.
-Other meetings are held in the days before and after High-Level Week.
+The 78th UN General Assembly officially opened on Tuesday, September 5, 2023.
+High-Level Week, when the biggest meetings take place, ran from September 18 to 26, 2023.
+Other meetings were held in the days before and after High-Level Week.

 What happens at UNGA?